Smyth Hut

 Access

-The mid valley sections of the route from Hunters Hut to Smyth Hut are rough and unstable terrain.
-The slippage and scouring has worsened in recent times with more frequent extreme weather events.
+DOC are aware of this and are intending to do something about the offending bit.
 The official route following the TL is a mix of quite easy river travel interspersed with tracked detours around bluffs and slips which can get problematic with any new damage.
 The first one around Poker Bluff climbs high across an actively eroding slip before dropping steeply to the river.
 It takes a good half an hour to get around a very short section of bluff, so fording to the TR downstream of it, and back to the TL just above is advantageous but not usually possible in spring and early summer.
 Winter is your best bet when flows are generally lower, or later in the summer when the big snow melts are over.
 Opposite Froth Creek there is a tricky descent down a narrow rocky chute whose entry point is not visible or marked when coming downriver.
-There is a chain in the chute, but some parties report not being able to climb it.
+Please Note: There is a chain in the chute that has become very difficult to ascend when coming down-valley.
+In February one party was unable to get up it and had to call a helicopter.
+A rope may be required to get down it if travelling up-valley.
 DOC are apparently planning to install a ladder there.
 This section can be avoided at low river flows by staying on the TR after the Poker Bluff ford.
 A track detour roughly opposite Spar Creek isn't necessary currently as the offending low rocky bluff can easily be scrambled around.

 A section of boulderhopping on an actively eroding section of riverbank just above Poker Gully can't be avoided, but after this it is straightforward travel to roughly opposite Galway Creek.
 A rough cascade of house-sized boulders starts here with a tracked detour that goes up a small dry creek bed and sidles around into Devastation Creek.
 You rejoin the riverbed here and it is rough going with boulders, active slips and track remnants to where the terrain becomes more benign.
 The last half km of track is a highway in contrast to the previous bits.
 Travel time from Hunters Hut using all the detours is six plus hours for a fit experienced party.
 This can be shortened considerably at low flows by judicious fords to the TR to avoid these.
 The tracked sections are in reasonably good condition and DOC recut from Pot Luck Creek to Hut in 2024.
 Allow 10-12 hours if coming from the Wanganui roadend.